tlvaldepena/vectorsurv.org/_docs/tools/risk_assessment_plan.md

 ## Risk Surfaces

-The final response level is derived from the average of the five *Assessment Values* for a given pixel.
+The final *Response level* is derived from the average of the five *Assessment Values* for a given pixel.
 The response levels fall into three categories:

 1. Normal Season (Average rating 1.0-2.5)
 2. Emergency Planning (Average rating 2.6-4.0)
 3. Epidemic (4.1-5.0)

 These values are averaged separately for *Cx tarsalis* and the *Cx pipiens* complex.
-For example, in a pixel where the average temperature during the previous two weeks was 83 F (5), the *Cx tarsalis* abundance anomaly was 200% (4), the MIR was 1.5 (3), no seroconversions were detected (1), and one positive bird was found (2), the response level would be the average of these values or 3, which is considered Emergency Planning.
+For example, in a pixel where the average temperature during the previous two weeks was 83 F (5), the *Cx tarsalis* abundance anomaly was 200% (4), the MIR was 2.5 (4), no seroconversions were detected (1), and one positive bird was found (2), the response level would be the average of these values, 3.2, which is considered Emergency Planning.